I know you can run a Jitsi server on a Raspberry Pi 4. But is it any good? That’s something I wanted to find out.

 1. Download and install Raspberry Pi OS (Legacy, 64-bit) Lite.

-2. Mount the Raspberry Pi rootfs partition, head over to the etc directory, and open a terminal.
+2. Mount the Raspberry Pi rootfs partition, head over to /etc, and open a terminal.

 3. Edit dhcpcd.conf and give the Pi a static IP address.